 Tonle Sap Lake

-The area is not widely known but is one of those must-see places to visit on your Cambodia 7 day itinerary.
+The area is not widely known, but it is one of those must-see places to visit on your Cambodia 7-day itinerary.

 To reach the Lake is a car ride of 45 minutes from Siem Reap to the boat dock of Phnom Karom.

 While we drove along, Taoune provided us with so much local history and was able to answer our many questions.
 So we were happy to discover Taoune would accompany us on the boat trip to the Chong Kneas village, once again explaining the daily life of its people.

 Click here to read more about Tonle Sap Lake.

 Our hotel transfer to the airport for our flight to Phnom Penh was a smooth process.
 Cambodia Angkor Air flew us on the 30-minute flight to Phnom Penh.

 The locals were surprised we were paying for a flight rather than taking the 6-hour bus trip on an average road.
 They missed our Google memo showing why flying is the better option.